slsa-framework/slsa/docs/spec/v1.0/faq.md

 No.
 [Trusted Attestation and Compliance for Open Source (TACOS)](https://github.com/tacosframework) is a framework authored by Tidelift.
-Per their website, TACOS is a framework for
+Per their website, TACOS is a framework
 "for assessing the development practices of open source projects against a set of secure development standards specified by the (US) NIST Secure Software Development Framework (SSDF) V1.1" which